-As a full university, we were able to validate our own degrees for the first time, and we have grown steadily ever since.
-Today, we're proud to offer over 150 undergraduate degrees and almost 100 Master's degrees.
-We conduct world-leading research, and our academic staff are heavily involved in developing professional practice in many different industries.
+As a full university, we were able to validate our own degrees for the first time and we have grown steadily ever since.
+Today, we're proud to offer more than 150 undergraduate degrees and almost 100 Master's degrees.
+We conduct world-leading research and our academic staff are heavily involved in developing professional practice in many different industries.

 When we became Bournemouth University in 1992, we were granted a coat of arms by the College of Arms.